rbatorsky/intro-to-rnaseq-with-galaxy/README.md

-### Intro to Bulk RNA Transcriptomics Bioinformatics using Tufts University Galaxy Server
+### Intro to Bulk RNA-Seq Bioinformatics using Tufts University Galaxy Server

 ## Description
 This course is an introduction to RNA sequencing using Galaxy on [Tufts University's Galaxy server](https://galaxy.cluster.tufts.edu).
+The workshop is developed by the Data Intensive Studies Center ([DISC](https://disc.tufts.edu/)) and [Tufts Research Technology](https://it.tufts.edu/research-technology/).
-For support with this workshop or Galaxy, see our [Galaxy documentation](https://it.tufts.edu/research-technology/bioinformatics/tufts-galaxy) or email TTS Research Technology [tts-research@tufts.edu](mailto:ltts-research@tufts.edu)
+For Galaxy Support, see the [Galaxy documentation](https://it.tufts.edu/research-technology/bioinformatics/tufts-galaxy) or email TTS Research Technology [tts-research@tufts.edu](mailto:ltts-research@tufts.edu).

 ## Goals